 What Makes Nike Shoes Different from Others?

 Nike doesn’t just rely on technology and algorithms to design their shoes.
 They also listen to what their customers and athletes have to say.
+This feedback should not be downplayed.
+Nike sponsors a huge cast of A-list athletes in many sports.
+With their input, top-flight performance is baked into just about every design.
+It might take a few years for the newest innovations to trickle down to the mid-level products, but the entire product line benefits from pros’ input.
 This has helped them design shoes that help runners run faster, minimize injury, but remain durable and comfortable.

 Nike brings you technology that’s tested by athletes without compromising on the quality of their product, keeping their promise to the consumer.
 Nike embraces new technology and provides a wide variety of products so you can find the shoe that best fits your needs and helps you perform better.